ivanbgd/stock-trading-cli-with-async-streams/README.md

     - We need to fetch data for around 500 symbols and the function `get_quote_history()` fetches data for one symbol (called "ticker") at a time.
 It is asynchronous, but perhaps this is the best that we can do.
 - Writing to file had not been implemented at this stage.
-- TODO: When we added writing to file, using `rayon` with chunk size equal 5 yielded execution time of `1.0`!
+- When we added writing to file, using `rayon` with chunk size equal 5 yielded execution time of `1.0`!
-- TODO: With writing to file, using `Tokio` with chunk size equal 5 yields execution time of `0.9` s!
+- With writing to file, using `Tokio` with chunk size equal 5 yields execution time of `0.9` s!
+- TODO: With writing to file, `stdlib` with chunk size equal 5 yields execution time of ??? s!
 - TODO: With writing to file, using `crossbeam` with chunk size equal 5 yields execution time...
-- We didn't try `stdlib` threading with writing to file.
+- We used a barrier to write all results, from all threads, to the file at once.
+- TODO: We also implemented writing individual chunks, by individual threads, to the file, by using a lock.
+    - TODO: Performance was the same as with barrier for writing all results at once. ?!
+CHECK!!!

 ### Synchronous Multithreaded Implementation: TODO

 - TODO: Using `rayon` with chunk size equal 5 yields execution time equal `1` second!
 - TODO: Using `crossbeam` with chunk size equal 5 yields execution time...
 - TODO: Using `stdlib` threading with chunk size equal 5 yields execution time...
-- TODO: Writing to file was implemented at this stage.
-Not yet...
+- Writing to file was implemented at this stage.
+It requires synchronization, as multiple threads write to the same file.
-    - We can write chunks, which requires synchronization, or we can write all results at once, which requires a barrier.
+    - We can write chunks, which requires using a lock, or we can write all results at once, which requires a barrier.
+        - Writing chunks makes more sense with large amounts of data, especially if they don't fit in memory.
+        - Writing all results at once probably makes more sense when the amount of data is not large and fits in memory, which is our case.

 ### Asynchronous Multithreaded Implementation with Actors